jeremiah-c-leary/vhdl-style-guide/docs/configuring_previous_line_rules.rst

 |                     | blank line above the comment(s).                         |
 +---------------------+----------------------------------------------------------+

 ..
-NOTE:: Unless stated in rule description, the default style is :code:`require_blank_line`.
+NOTE:: Unless stated in the rule description, the default style is :code:`require_blank_line`.

+..
+WARNING:: It is important to be aware these rules may conflict with rules that enforce blank lines below keywords.
+  This can occur when a below rule is applied and then on the next line a previous rule applies.
+  Resolve any conflicts by changing the configuration of either rule.

 This is an example of how to configure these options.